Daisy77777/misy225-github-lab/README.md

 I have the following python skills:

-list and dict
+-list and dict
-loops
+-loops
-re
+-re